vishnuskandha/clicker-game-react/README.md

 # 🎮 Clicker Game – ReactJS

-A simple and addictive clicker-style game built using **ReactJS**.
-This project helps demonstrate component-based architecture, state management, and user interaction in a modern frontend app.
+A simple, fun, and responsive clicker game built using **ReactJS**.
+This project demonstrates the use of modern frontend techniques such as component-based architecture, React state management, and user interaction through event handling.

+---

 ## 🚀 Features

-- ⏱️ Real-time score tracking with increasing difficulty
+- ⏱️ Real-time score tracking
-- 💥 Animated click events using React state hooks
+- 🔁 State updates on every click
+- ⚛️ Functional components using Hooks
-- 🛠️ Clean UI with modular components
+- 🎨 Styled with responsive design
-- 📱 Responsive design – works on desktop & mobile
+- 📱 Mobile and desktop compatibility
-- 📦 Future support planned for **Android app** (React Native or Capacitor build)
+- 📦 Future support planned for **Android App** using Capacitor or React Native

+---

 ## 🧠 Tech Stack

-- ⚛️ ReactJS (Functional Components + Hooks)
+- ⚛️ ReactJS (Create React App)
+- 🧰 JavaScript ES6+
-- 🎨 CSS3 + Tailwind or Styled Components (if used)
+- 🎨 CSS3
-- 📦 Vite / Create React App
+- 📦 npm
-- 🔧 Optional: LocalStorage for score memory